IS PORCELAIN STRONGER THAN STONEWARE

 Generally, though, porcelain is often considered more expensive than stoneware due to its finer texture and higher firing temperatures during production, presently the cost of stoneware and porcelain dinnerware can vary based on factors like brand, quality, and design.

-For example, expensive stoneware dinnerware that is higher than $100 are:
+For example, here are some expensive stoneware dinnerware brands:

 Katachi 16-Piece Dinnerware Stoneware Set